ecward/RCV_course/README.md

 almost walking pace as in scenario 1.

-The most fundamental requirements for these scenarios is perception algorithms that can estimate the driveable surface relative to the RCV, localization with respect to a world coordinate frame where goal way-points are described (where the left or right turn leads to in scenario 2. and where the specific pose is in scenario 1.), motion
+The most fundamental requirements for these scenarios is perception algorithms that can estimate the drive-able surface relative to the RCV, localization with respect to a world coordinate frame where goal way-points are described (where the left or right turn leads to in scenario 2. and where the specific pose is in scenario 1.), motion